 Yarmouth has a diversified commercial base of small businesses offering everything one could possibly be looking from its locally owned and operated shops, to the greenhouse/garden center and restaurants.
-Because Yarmouth is only 12 miles north of Portsmouth, many residents commute into the city for work.
+Because Yarmouth is only 12 miles north of Portland, many residents commute into the city for work.

 Standish is a wonderful community in southern Maine within commuting distance to Portland.
 Residents choose to live in Standish for its affordability and its beautiful lakes.
 Standish has several wonderful neighborhoods to choose from with large lot sizes that you don't typically see in neighborhoods in other communities.